programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 Do you have any instances that moved over into a third column or beyond?
 In that case you may inadvertently have put in too many tabs.
-In the structure we have right now we don’t expect to ever see two tab characters in a row.
+In the structure we have right now we don't expect to ever see two tab characters in a row.
 Back in LibreOffice Writer we can check for this and fix the problem by searching for